Newly Diagnosed with Metastatic Breast Cancer

 You may feel guilty about being ill, even though it’s not your fault.
 Palliative care can help you find a way to move past these feelings.
 Then you can figure out how you want to live the rest of the chapters in your life-book.”

 As hard as it is to hear, metastatic breast cancer cannot be cured today.
-Unlike breast cancer that remains in the breast or nearby lymph nodes, you cannot get rid of all the cancer that has spread to other parts of the body.
+Unlike breast cancer that remains in the breast or nearby lymph nodes, you can’t get rid of all the cancer that has spread to other parts of the body.

 Your personal preferences play a large role in your treatment and care.
 Talk with your oncologist and other health care providers about your goals and the things that are important to you (avoiding some side effects, for example).
-This will help your providers personalize your treatments to your preferences.
+This will help your health care providers personalize your treatments to your preferences.

 Learn about treatment for metastatic breast cancer.